guysoft/OctoPi/README.rst

 #.
 Boot the Pi from the card
 #.
 Log into your Pi via SSH (it is located at ``octopi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry".
 Run ``sudo raspi-config``.
 Once that is open:

    a.
-Change the password using via "Change User Password"
+Change the password via "Change User Password"
    b.
 Optionally: Change the configured timezone via "Localization Options" > "Timezone".
    c.
 Optionally: Change the hostname via "Network Options" > "Hostname".
 Your OctoPi instance will then no longer be reachable under ``octopi.local`` but rather the hostname you chose postfixed with ``.local``, so keep that in mind.